 Targeted skills include listening and accepting different ideas and perspectives; understanding slang, figurative language and idioms in conversation; self-regulation and emotional control; giving and receiving compliments; contributing to a conversation, staying on topic, taking turns speaking and recognizing when a chat is completed; and many other social facets.

-Parents can help to reduce interpersonal anxiety by reinforcing these social skills:
+Parents can help to reduce interpersonal anxiety by reinforcing these social skills in kids with special needs:

 - Remind your child of situations where they enjoyed being friendly.